 When Canadians purchase a winter home in the United States, the tax laws can be complex, especially when the home is rented out while the homeowner is away.
-Before purchasing a home, Canadians should become familiar with the tax laws that will affect their ownership both in the United States and in Canada.
-If a homeowner dies while retaining ownership, his winter home will also be subject to U.S. estate tax laws.
+Before purchasing a home, Canadians should become familiar with the tax laws that will affect their ownership, both in the United States and in Canada.
+If a homeowner passes away while retaining ownership, their winter home will also be subject to U.S. estate tax laws.

 Like most Canadian snowbirds, Doug and his wife recognize the need to plan for medical care or emergencies while visiting the United States.
 Doug’s approach will likely sound familiar to other visiting snowbirds: “We purchase travel insurance before leaving, visit urgent care if needed, or get on a plane and get home if necessary.”